We are a group of Schlumbergera and Rhipsalidopsis lovers and would like to introduce ourselves briefly here.

 Horst Kündiger, Germany

 Cacti have fascinated me since childhood.
 When I could visit my grandmother, I admired the few specimens she had on her windowsill.
 Unfortunately, the conditions for successful cultivation were not given in my parents’ house.
-The collection grew and in the 1980s a first greenhouse was built.
+Later, in my own house, the collection grew and in the 1980s a first greenhouse was built.